 For Premium Assistance patients, coverage includes 10 treatments per calendar year.
 This is combined with chiropractic, physiotherapy, acupuncture, naturopathy and non-surgical podiatry.
 Treatment fees are to be paid by the patient at the time of the appointment, and reimbursed through MSP.
 MD referrals are not needed for Premium Assistance patients.

 If you have an open claim, please contact the office before booking.
+In order to provide the best care possible, the Therapist may not be able to take on additional claims.

 As of Jan 2012, ICBC now categorizes Massage Therapy as non discretionary Therapy as per Physiotherapy and Chiropractic.
 This means that treatment is automatically approved for a claimant injured in an MVA.
 A patient can seek and receive Massage Therapy any time after an MVA, provided that the claim is still open.